reactplay/hacktoberfest/README.md

-# hactoberfest
+# hacktoberfest
-This repository contains the no-code and low-code contributions for Hactoberfest.
+This repository contains the no-code and low-code contributions for Hacktoberfest.